runyontr/kubefed-demo/README.md

       value: cluster2
 ```

-And we can see the differences:
+And we can see the differences in both the spec, and the deployed application:

 ```bash
 $ kubectl --cluster=cluster1 get deployments -n request-log request-log -o jsonpath="{ .spec.replicas }"